monarch-initiative/dipper/README.md

 get started transforming these standard data sources.

 A manuscript is in preparation.
 In the mean time, if you use any of our code or derived data, please cite this repository and the [Monarch Initiative](http://www.monarchinitiative.org).

+## Identifiers
+Our identifier documentation is a work in progress, available here: https://docs.google.com/document/d/1jJHM0c358T5h2W2qLbpm9fGNcOsTSfhMPmmXQhI8n9Q/edit
+Please feel free to pose any questions or concerns to info@monarchinitiative.org